Data architecture and platforms

 Valery Frolov

-I write about building reliable, secure, and cost-aware data platforms, mostly from years of running data infrastructure at Wix.
+I am a data architect.
+I write about building and running data platforms, mostly from years of working on data infrastructure at Wix.

 Featured writing